microsoft/aitour26-LTG152-from-protocol-to-practice-build-and-use-your-first-mcp-server/session-delivery-resources/readme.md

 | 12:00 – 15:00 | Slides: Best practices and conclusion. |

 ### 🏋️ Preparation
+- The slide deck has recorded demos in case you do not want to run it live.
 - Ensure Python 3.12+, `uv`, and dependencies are installed (see `../src/README.md`).
 - Use the provided `.vscode/mcp.json` to start the MCP server with the venv interpreter; open the Output view.
 - Verify `data/expenses.csv` exists (it’s provided in the repo) and note this is the ledger file that will be appended to.